BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/google_drive/google-drive.md

 This google drive is used to store all of the open source project resoruces and is open to the public.

 If you are a developer working on the BCIT led project, there is a different Google Drive that contains more resources, including certs, and other more cofidential materials.
+Please refer to the Contact Us page to request access.